forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 To maximize your heap space balance with Graph Engine performance, follow these recommendations.

 * Because the heap space value depends on the complexity of the target codebase, there’s no magic number.
 A very large heap space can degrade Graph Engine’s performance, so increase the heap space allocation in increments of 1 G. Experiment to see what works for your project.
 * Target a smaller set of files for analysis.
-Provide a subset of Apex files using the `--target` flag on the `scanner:run:dfa`command while keeping the same `--projectdir` value.
+Provide a subset of Apex files using the `--target` flag on the `scanner run dfa`command while keeping the same `--projectdir` value.
 This approach reduces the number of paths and reduces the likelihood of `OutOfMemory` errors.
 * To avoid large IF/ELSE-IF/ELSE conditional trees, simplify your code, which helps bring down the number of paths created.

 #### Set complexity-handling-limit Using`--pathexplimit` Parameter
-Heap space allocated for a `scanner:run:dfa` execution also dictates how much complexity Graph Engine can handle.
+Heap space allocated for a `scanner run dfa` execution also dictates how much complexity Graph Engine can handle.
 If you ran our recommended steps earlier, grab the path expansion limit that you looked up.

 Override your path expansion limit using the `--pathexplimit` parameter.
 Or remove the limit by passing in this value as -1.